 Our proposal for a near-field interference scheme for 106 amu silicon particles based on the single-source Talbot effect appeared in Nature Communications.
 It would allow testing the quantum superposition principle at unrivaled scales.

 Felix Lucas, Ph.D.

 Habemus doctorem!
-Felix Lucas received a Ph.D. from the Faculty of Physics for his dissertation Adaptive Resummation of Markovian Quantum Dynamics.
+Felix Lucas received a Ph.D. from the Faculty of Physics for his dissertation on Adaptive Resummation of Markovian Quantum Dynamics.